In-Demand Most Popular Hardwood Floor Colors and Styles

 Dark Hardwood Floor Stain Colors

-Like a sexy black dress, dark hardwood flooring looks elegant especially against contrasting white walls, furniture, and a light accent rug.
+Like a sexy black dress, dark and solid hardwood flooring looks elegant especially against contrasting white walls, furniture, and a light accent rug.

 Modern, minimalist homes with an abundance of light are using more dark hardwood floor stain colors like ebony, espresso or even black.

 While trendy, black can be difficult to maintain as it shows every scratch and speck of dust.
 It’s best to reserve this color for low traffic areas (no kids or pets).